 If you want more customers to grow your small business get more clicks to your website.
-The easiest pages to drive more clicks to your website is to focus on getting more clicks to your blog.
-If you don’t yet have a blog, just ask your web master to add one onto your navigation bar.
+The easiest page to drive more clicks to your website is to focus on getting more clicks to your blog.
+If you don’t yet have a blog, just ask your webmaster to add one to your navigation bar.
 Your website is an essential tool to attract, engage and convert more customers.
 It even works 24/7 for you, 365 days a year.
 The main pages in your website typically serve as a brochure that talks mostly about you and your services.
 Your blog however, is all about your visitor and helping them solve their challenges.
 Your blog is where you can showcase your expertise by sharing your knowledge, answering common questions and educating your consumers.
 Let’s assume you have populated your blog with lots of great, high quality content.
 Great content helps you to stand out among your competition.
 Publishing new blog articles to your website is key to helping you engage and convert new customers.
 But, if you are getting very little traffic there just won’t be enough visitors to convert.
 Here’s 5 simple strategies to helping your get more clicks to your website and blog:

 1. Start with the right keyword phrase.

 Choosing the right keywords is a big factor in helping you get more clicks.
 What most people don’t know, is when it is referred to as an SEO keyword, it can actually be a keyword phrase.
 As a matter of fact, you’re better off using a phrase instead of just one word.
 By using just one word as your keyword (also known as a vanity keyword), your search is going to be too broad and your site will get lost in the mix.
 By making it more specific, you will have a greater chance of showing up towards the top of the search.
 Not sure what keywords you should use?
 Start capturing the exact language your prospects and clients use when they ask you questions.
 Jot down your top 10 most commonly asked questions and you can pull 2 word and 3 word keyword phrases to start blogging about.